 A Swiss Half Fare Card is valid for one month.
 You can choose any start date you like and it doesn't have to be the first day of a month.
 For example: if validity starts on July 15 it will end after August 14.

 You need to arrange for a discounted ticket before starting each trip.
-Tickets are available at manned rail stations during opening hours, from the ticketing machines at (rail) stations or online.
-You can only get discounted tickets for yourself, so every adult needs a Swiss Half Fare Card of his own in order to be able to travel with discounted tickets.
+Tickets are available online, at manned rail stations during opening hours, from the ticketing machines at (rail) stations, or through the SBB app.
+Every adult needs a Swiss Half Fare Card of his own in order to be able to travel with discounted tickets.

 You do not need seat reservations for 99% of all trains and buses in Switzerland.
 You can just board with your Swiss Half Fare Card plus a ticket.
 Exceptions are some international trains and some panoramic trains like the Glacier Express and Bernina Express.
 If you need, or want, seat reservations, you need to arrange for them separately.
 Seat reservations are not included in the Swiss Half Fare Card.